dev-rebase/dev-rebase.github.io/docs/getting-started.md

 Dev Rebase is a collection of short guides designed to help developers learn about modern software development practices.
 These guides cover essential topics that are commonly expected in today's tech industry, especially when working at international companies or applying for remote positions.

-## Why I created this website
+## Why I created this website?

 ### My personal journey

-As someone from Syria, I experienced firsthand how software development practices can vary significantly between different regions and markets.
-In my home country, the complexity and nature of many projects often meant that certain sophisticated practices weren't necessary - simply because the problems they solve didn't exist in our local context.
+I'm [Mohammad Ghanem](https://www.linkedin.com/in/ghanem-mhd/), a software engineer who moved from Syria to Germany.
+As someone from Syria, I experienced firsthand how software development practices can vary significantly between different regions and markets...

 This became very clear when I moved to Germany and started working at different companies.
 I quickly realized there were many practices and approaches that most companies expected me to know as a developer.
 I had to actively learn these topics to bridge the gap in my knowledge and meet industry standards.